Wu Kongming

 Wu Kongming (吴孔明; born 18 July 1964) is a Chinese politician, currently serving as president of the Chinese Academy of Agricultural Sciences.

-He is an alternate member of the 20th Central Committee of the Chinese Communist Party.
+He is an alternate of the 20th Central Committee of the Chinese Communist Party.

 Biography

 Wu was born in Gushi County, Henan, on 18 July 1964.
 He attended Henan Agricultural University where he received his bachelor's degree in plant protection in 1984.
 After completing his master's degree in entomology from the Postgraduate Department of Henan Academy of Agriculture and Forestry Sciences in 1987, he entered the Graduate School of Chinese Academy of Agricultural Sciences where he obtained his doctor's degree in entomology in 1994.

 Wu joined the Plant Protection Institute, Henan Academy of Agricultural Sciences as an assistant researcher in July 1987, and moved to the Institute of Plant Protection, Chinese Academy of Agricultural Sciences in September 1994.
 He moved up the ranks to become deputy director in December 2003 and director in January 2006.
 He was promoted to vice president in October 2012.
 In October 2021, he was promoted again to become president, a position at vice-ministerial level.